-- 5.2 The company's freehold land and buildings are stated at their revalued amounts being the fair value at the date of revaluation.
-The fair value measurements were performed by Allison Pitter & Co., on a similar basis as the valuation for investment properties in May 2018.
-See Note 6.1.
-The gain on revaluation was recognised in property revaluation reserve.
-The directors have determined that based on market trends, the value has not significantly changed at March 31, 2020. - 5.3 Adjustment represents correction of transactions incorrectly posted to work-in-progress. - 5.4 Assets pledged as security
+- 5.2 The company's freehold land and buildings are stated at deemed cost being their revalued amounts based on a revaluation performed by Allison Pitter & Co May 2018.
+The gain on revaluation was recognised in property revaluation reserve. - 5.3 Adjustment represents correction of transactions incorrectly posted to work-in-progress. - 5.4 Assets pledged as security

-The company's obligations under borrowing arrangements at March 31, 2020 (see Note 15) relate to land and building with a carrying amount of \$162.776 million (2019: \$298.024 million).
+The company's obligations under borrowing arrangements at March 31, 2021 (see Note 15) relate to land and building with a carrying amount of \$132.417 million (2020: \$162.776 million).